 Some steps above her made her look up: they were walking on the roof of the car.
 One of the two fired again.
-She covered her head with her hands.
+She brought her arms up to cover her head.

 The two men went away, following the line of carriages, and with them the sound of their firearms.